-The Angel in Stoke-by-Nayland - an old inn with a very good 'order at the bar' restaurant for easy evenings and a great finishing point for one of my favorite walks - maps of this are supplied in the cottages .
+The Angel in Stoke-by-Nayland – An old inn with a very good ‘order at the bar’ restaurant for easy evenings and a great finishing point for one of my favorite walks – maps of this are supplied in the cottages.
 The puddings are outrageously good.
 Sunday lunch runs from 11 a.m till 10p.m.
-No booking and very good.
-Open Sunday
+No bookings are required and its open on Sunday

 In Charles Dickens’s days, boys living in Scotland and here in East Anglia would be allowed to leave boarding school a day early because it took so long to get back home to those places.